 I am Anna Lauren Hoffmann, a scholar and writer working at the intersections of data, technology, culture, and ethics.
-I am currently a postdoctoral scholar with the School of Information at the University of California, Berkeley.
+I am currently an Assistant Professor with The Information School at the University of Washington.

-My work centers on issues in information, data, and ethics, with particular attention to the ways in which discourses, design, and uses of information technology can promote or hinder the pursuit of important human values like respect and justice.
-In particular, I am interested in how the standards and categories imposed on the world through data, information, and technological systems (or the ways we talk about them) can discriminate by supporting the development of self-respect for some and hindering its development for others.
-In addition, I’m interested in the history and development research ethics and professional codes of ethics.
+My work centers on issues in information, data, and ethics, paying specific attention to the ways discourse, design, and uses of information technology work to promote or hinder the pursuit of important human values like respect and justice.
+I am concerned with the ways data, information, and technological systems (or the ways we talk about them) discriminate by undermining the development of self-respect of some, especially through the infliction of symbolic and discursive violences.
+In addition, I work on issues around ethics education for data professionals and computer scientists, as well as the possibilities (and limits) of research ethics and professional codes of ethics.